SunChungEn/ADV-LLM/README.md

 # ADV-LLM
 This is the official repository for the paper: [**Iterative Self-Tuning LLMs for Enhanced Jailbreaking Capabilities**](https://arxiv.org/abs/2410.18469).
 Work done during the internship at Microsoft Research.

-The code and models are still underreview by Microsoft Research.
+The code and models are still under review by Microsoft Research.
 We plan to release it very soon!

 ## Overview
 <p align="center">